 Our Major Project

-Since 1998 the annual Hastings Fiesta of Lights provides a safe, affordable and welcoming place for young and old to gather to enjoy special light displays designed by local artists for 22 nights at the Hawke’s Bay Showgrounds, Hastings.
+We started Fiesta of Lights in 1998 as a millenium event to provide a safe, affordable and welcoming place for young and old to gather to enjoy bespoke light displays by local artists for 22 nights at the Hawke’s Bay Showgrounds, Hastings.

-Each year we add a new light display and twink our services to keep the event fresh for returning visitors and an exciting experience for new audiences.
+Each year we add a new light display or two to keep things fresh for returning visitors and an exciting experience for new audiences.

-The event is affordable, accessible, appeals to all ages, promotes a culture of positive memories for children and provides a peak experience in people’s social lives during the Christmas holiday period.
+The event promotes a culture of positive memories for children and provides a peak experience for families during the Christmas holiday period.

 Who benefits from the Fiesta of Lights ?